lukas-brg/LearningCards/VENDOR_LICENSES.md

 - [Font-Awesome](#font-awesome)

-This project incorporates various external libraries, including stylesheets, authored by different individuals and released under various licenses.
+This project incorporates various external libraries authored by different individuals and released under various licenses.
 The licensing information for each library is included below.

 # GitHub Markdown CSS